oristopo/nanoTAPR/README.md

 ==========================================

-When you apply power to the VNA and first attach it to the computer via its USB cable, its USB device ID will not be found.
+When you apply power to the VNA and first attach it to the computer via its USB cable, its USB device ID may not be found.
 The New Hardware Detected wizard will be invoked and will ask if a disk or file is available for the new device.
 The file it is looking for is usbw2k.inf.
 This is installed in the INF directory by the installer.
 So, you should allow windows to search for the file by itself (the *recommended* option presented).
 The correct device type is:

-Cypress EZ-USB (2131Q/2131S/2135S) - EEPROM missing
+STMicroelectronics Virtual COM Port

-The wizard will create a registry key that associates the USB vendor and product ID to the ezusb.sys driver.
-This provides the linkage between the USB device ID and the correct device driver.
-In the future when this USB device is plugged into the host, it is not necessary to go through the selection process again.
+The wizard creates a registry key associating that USB vendor and product ID to a device driver.
+When this USB device is subsequently plugged into that USB host port, it avoids going through the selection process again.

-The Cypress AN2135 uses the following USB IDs: Vendor_ID: 0547
+nanoVNA uses the following USB IDs: Vendor_ID: 0483 Product_ID: 5740

-Product_ID: 2131

-The software installation makes a registry entry in order to associate the device drive for the Cypress EZUSB device with the driver needed to communicate with it (ezusb.sys).
-This registry can be removed (but does not need to be removed) if it the VNA software is uninstalled.
+The software installation makes a registry entry in order to associate the device with the driver needed to communicate with it (usbser.sys).
+This registry can be removed (but need not be removed) if TAPR software is uninstalled.
-Normally the registry key is left in place, but if for some reason you would like to delete after a software uninstall, it can be deleted with Regedit.
+Registry keys are normally left in place, but if for some reason you would like to delete after a software uninstall, it can be deleted with Regedit.